Microsoft Dynamics 365 Licensing Guide

 Table of Content

-You don’t need to scroll far before realizing that the D365 licensing structure is a complex puzzle.
+You don’t need to scroll far before realizing that the Dynamics 365 licensing structure is a complex puzzle.
 A puzzle you’ll need to solve if you want to avoid taking a massive hit to your bottom line, your reputation, even your ability to, well, stay in business.

 While this all might sound ominous, it’s important to understand that the biggest risks come from poor planning or a lack of preparation.
-And–when you’re dealing with something like licensing or choosing a plan, it’s easy to assume it’s as easy as signing up for Netflix or Spotify.
+And–when you’re dealing with something like licensing plans, it’s easy to assume it’s as easy as signing up for Netflix or Spotify.
 In reality, figuring out Microsoft’s licensing structure easily demands as much effort as gathering business requirements or auditing your current ERP system.

-In this guide, we’ll go over the basics: user types, licenses by module, and what to consider before diving head first into a D365 implementation.
+In this guide, we’ll go over the basics: user types, licenses by module, types of licenses, and what to consider before diving head first into a Dynamics 365 implementation.

 How is Microsoft Dynamics 365 Licensed?